Bohdan-Khomtchouk/Biochat/README.md

    :SUMMARY "Examination of spleen and thymus of type 1 diabetes nonobese diabetic (NOD) mouse, four NOD-derived diabetes-resistant congenic strains and two nondiabetic control strains."
    :ORGANISM "Mus musculus")
 ```

+Here is the output using two separate approaches (`vec-closest-recs` and `tree-closest-recs`, both discussed in the section [How it works](https://github.com/Bohdan-Khomtchouk/Biochat#how-it-works)):

 ```
 B42> (subseq (vec-closest-recs (? *geo-db* 0)) 0 3)